 Why should you tell your boss?

-Discussing your desire for recovery and your need to seek help does not mean that you will lose your job or your livelihood.
+Discussing your desire for recovery and your need to seek help does not mean that you will lose your job or livelihood.

 Showing that you are actively and seriously considering help and recovery will demonstrate your pro-activeness and your initiative.